johan162/hpdf_table/docs/FontAndStyle.md

                              hpdftbl_content_style_callback_t cb);
 ```

 @note Due to som technicalities **the style callbacks are called twice** per cell.
-The first call is necessary to setup the background canvas and at that stage the content is not necessarily known since it could be later specified with a content callback.
+The first call is necessary to set up the background canvas and at that stage the content is not necessarily known since it could be later specified with a content callback.
 The first time the callback is made the `content` parameter is always guaranteed to be `NULL`

 ### Style callback example